 - Does your movie already have an audience?

-- Is there a print magazine devoted to the subject-matter featured in your film?
+- Is there a print magazine devoted to the subject matter featured in your film?

-- Will a google search turn up large amounts of media on the subject-matter?
+- Will a google search turn up large amounts of media on the subject matter?

 Knowing your niche audience lets you craft a targeted marketing message.
 And depending on your stage of production, this will help you generate crowdfunding income, test your concept, and eventually use targeted promotions to reach your ideal viewers.
-In short, being able to find the niche audience for your film can lead to much better results for your film and your filmmaking future.
-Don’t ignore it.
-And if you like this sort of filmmaking stuff, make sure you check out the filmmaker action pack.

 In short, finding the niche audience for your film can lead to much better results for your movie and your filmmaking future.
 Don’t ignore it.
 And if you like this sort of filmmaking stuff, make sure you check out this filmmaker guide.